-As a Parent Coach, I get more questions on – how to parent a strong willed / controlling child than anything else!
-There is probably no parent out there who has not had a run in with control in some way shape or form, but for some, the levels of control is over-whelming.
+As a Parent Coach, I get more questions on – how to parent a strong-willed / controlling child than anything else!
+There is probably no parent out there who has not had a run in with control in some way shape or form, but for some, the levels of control are over-whelming.

 In order to understand the patterns of control, we have to dig a little deeper and understand why they might be there.

 With the best of intentions, because we all want what is best for our child, we turn to control under the clever disguise of: “my child need’s me to do it”, “this is best for my child”, “this will protect my child”, “this makes it easier for my child”.
 Control wears many hats… We do it to avoid discomfort for ourselves and for our child and we do it because we fear what might happen if we don’t.